scottinsactown/VBA-Stock-Market-Analysis/README.md

 # VBA-challenge
-Challenges 1 & 2 completed and incorported in tickercode_v6.bas file
+Base assignment plus challenges 1 & 2 completed and all incorported in tickercode_v6.bas file